BluesparkLabs/spark/README.md

 # Spark ✨

-Toolkit to develop, test and run Drupal websites.
+Toolkit to develop, test and run PHP applications.

-## Motivation, goals

-The developer team at [Bluespark](https://www.bluespark.com) have been discussing the need of a standardized local environment for a long time.
-We've tried a few directions over the past year or so, including an experiment with [Habitat](https://www.habitat.sh) or just relying on Docker Compose-centric solutions (i.e. [isholgueras/docker-lamp](https://github.com/isholgueras/docker-lamp) or [wodby/docker4drupal](https://github.com/wodby/docker4drupal)).
-The latter turned out to be a great approach, however, we had only used it as a starting point, so its maintenance across projects became challenging.
-Along the way we also started adding utility functions to our various wrapper scripts, so the need for organizing those in an upstream repository became clear.

-The motivation behind Spark is to provide an **environment** for local development and CI, and to ship **commands** we can standardize accross projects, e.g. creating anonymized database dumps, executing test suites, initializing a Solr index etc. Doing so in a way that only requires projects to include Spark as a simple **dependency**, while keeping the required configuration at the the minimum.
+Spark provides a turnkey Docker-based **environment** for development and continuous integration.
+It ships **commands** to create anonymized database exports, execute test suites, initialize a Solr index etc. Spark simply needs to be added as your project's **dependency**, and after some minimal configuration steps you're ready to go.

 ["Concerning toolkits"](https://blog.kentcdodds.com/concerning-toolkits-4db57296e1c3), an article published by [Kent C. Dodds](https://github.com/kentcdodds) had been a great inspiration for architecting Spark.

 ## Roadmap

-The project is at an early stage, some directions are still definitely being shaped.
-Here are some important highlights from our roadmap.
-(Please see [the issues](https://github.com/BluesparkLabs/spark/issues) for more.)

-* Our immediate, short-term focus is on shipping a command to create sanitized, GDPR-compliant database dumps: [#11](https://github.com/BluesparkLabs/spark/issues/11);
-* Drupal 7 support is coming soon: [#15](https://github.com/BluesparkLabs/spark/issues/15);
-* We're currently evaluating whether we can/should replace the environment handling and rely on [Lando](https://docs.devwithlando.io): [#4](https://github.com/BluesparkLabs/spark/issues/4);
-* There is a discussion about the viability of turning Spark into a global dependency, as opposed to requiring it on the project-level: [#5](https://github.com/BluesparkLabs/spark/issues/5).
+* We're in the middle of implementing key database interactions in order to be able to use Spark for creating GDPR-compliant, anonymized database exports. ([See our board here.](https://github.com/BluesparkLabs/spark/projects/1))
+* After the features around interacting with the database we'll turn to getting prepared for our first alpha release, which will introduce a more flexible way for defining the required services for project environments.

-## Getting Started — How to Sparkify your Drupal project
+## Getting Started — How to Sparkify your project

 Check out the [Drupal 8 example project](https://github.com/BluesparkLabs/spark/tree/master/examples/drupal8).